The importance of godly elderlies

 Like the Tower of Hercules, our elderly are a living testimony of the importance of being a spiritual lighthouse.
 Their steadfastness and commitment along with their spiritual maturity are like the stone blocks that hold each other up to form an unmovable faith that testifies of God’s faithfulness.
 And as long as they remain standing and shining we are to take the role of a lighthouse keeper and watch out for their physical, emotional, and spiritual well-being.
 We should look up to our elderlies for guidance and strength just as mariners have looked up to the Tower of Hercules for the past 2,000 years.

 Take a moment this coming week to thank the young olds and the older olds of your congregation.
 Perhaps even suggest that your church hosts a month-long Senior Appreciation celebration!
 And remember, you can always pray for them (in person), hug them, kiss them, buy them a gift, and engage them in honest conversations.
-Invite them over to your home or take them out to dinner.
+Visit with them, invite them over to your home, or take them out to dinner.
 Ask them to tell you their story so that when you have grown old you too will be found still standing and still shining.

 Prayer: Heavenly Father, thank you for our elderlies.
 Thank you for their lives and for their unmovable faith which is a source of true inspiration.
-May my gratitude extend to them personally as I commit to thank them, love them, pray for them, and make them part of my spiritual life.
+May my gratitude extend to them personally as I commit to thanking them, love them, pray for them, and make them part of my spiritual life.
 Heal those that are sick, strengthen those who are weak, lift those who are downcast, encourage those who have lost hope, and renew those who have grown weary.
-In Jesus name I pray, amen.
+In Jesus’ name, I pray, amen.